tzurbaev/laravel-extra-fields-validator/README.md

 }
 ```

+### Using custom form request

+If you're using custom `FormRequest` class and can't extend from `ExtraFormRequest`, you can include
+`Laravel\ExtraFieldsValidator\ProvidesExtraFieldsValidator` trait into your base/child class.

 ### Error message

 You need to add message to your `validation.php` language file (under the `custom.extra_field` path).
 The extra field